-The university offers a Bachelor of Arts degree with majors in Business Leadership, Christian Studies, Education Studies, Elementary Education, History and Social Studies, History and Social Studies Secondary Education, Ministry Studies, Missions, Missions with a Concentration in Aviation, and Psychology.
+The university offers a Bachelor of Arts degree with majors

+in Business Leadership, Christian Studies, Education Studies, Elementary Education, History and Social Studies, History and Social Studies Secondary Education, Ministry Studies, Missions, and Psychology.
 Several baccalaureate degrees are offered in the areas of Music and Music Education.
 Most of these degrees require 120-130 semester hours of study.
 Each program provides a broad base of knowledge and experience for the student who wishes to enter immediately into ministry and a strong foundation for entrance into graduate study.